inagib21/nextjs-fiber-template/README.md

 ### Deployment on Vercel
-This template is optimized for deployment on Vercel:
+This template is optimized for deployment on Vercel.
+The `vercel.json` file in the project root configures the builds and routing.

-1. Push your code to GitHub
+1. Push your code to a Git repository (e.g., GitHub, GitLab, Bitbucket).
-2. Go to [Vercel](https://vercel.com) and sign up/login
+2. Go to [Vercel](https://vercel.com) and sign up/login.
-3. Click "New Project" and import your repository
+3. Click "New Project" and import your repository.
-4. Keep the default settings:
+4. Vercel should automatically detect the Next.js frontend and use the settings from `vercel.json` to build the Go API.
-   - Framework Preset: Next.js
+   - Framework Preset: Should be Next.js (Vercel typically autodetects this for the frontend part).
-   - Root Directory: ./
+   - Root Directory: Should be `./` (monorepo root).
-   - Build Command: `cd frontend && pnpm install && pnpm build`
-   - Output Directory: frontend/.next
+   The `builds` array in `vercel.json` explicitly tells Vercel how to build each part (`@vercel/next` for `frontend/package.json` and `@vercel/go` for `api/index.go`).
-5. Click "Deploy"
+5. Click "Deploy".

 The template includes proper configuration in `vercel.json` for both the Next.js frontend and Go serverless functions.